Gigaspaces/xap-docs/site/content/xap110adm/zookeeper.markdown

 For reliable ZooKeeper services, you should deploy ZooKeeper in a cluster known as an **Ensemble** .
 As long as a majority of the Ensembles are up, the service will be available.
 ZooKeeper requires a majority, it is best to use an odd number of machines.

-Since every machine that is part of the ZooKeeper ensemble should know about every other machine in the ensemble, ZooKeeper instances are using the `ZK_SERVERS` environment variable or the `-Dorg.openspaces.grid.zk.servers` system property.
+Since every machine that is part of the ZooKeeper ensemble should know about every other machine in the ensemble, ZooKeeper instances are using the `ZOOKEEPER_SERVERS` environment variable or the `-Dorg.openspaces.grid.zookeeper.servers` system property.
 It accepts a comma separated list of `host:port:port`, the first port is used by followers to connect to the leader, and the second is for the leader election.
 By default it is configured with `hostname:2888:3888`.

 Then start a ZooKeeper instances on an odd number of machines like the example below: